 Environment Agency and Canal & River Trust

-- Representing Canal & River Trust in arbitration proceedings with Bristol Water connected with its largest supply of water.
+- Representing Canal & River Trust (CRT) in arbitration proceedings with Bristol Water connected with Bristol Water’s largest supply of water.

-- Advising Ofwat on PR19, including advice on aspects of the regulator’s interactions with companies notably in relation to process.
+- Advising Ofwat on PR19, including advice on aspects of the regulator’s interactions with companies notably in relation to process and company performance.